 The Mesquite Employee Health Center (MEHC) is not a part of this network.

-The Teacher Retirement System (TRS) allows hourly/part-time Mesquite ISD employees who work between 10 and 19 hours per week to enroll in the state's health insurance plans; however, because these employees are not members of TRS, the district does not contribute to the cost of the employee's health insurance.
+The Teacher Retirement System (TRS) allows hourly Mesquite ISD employees who work between 10 and 19 hours per week to enroll in the state's health insurance plans; however, because these employees are not members of TRS, the district does not contribute to the cost of the employee's health insurance.
 Employees who elect this coverage must pay 100 percent of their health premiums in advance each month (see Payment of Premiums below).

-All hourly/part-time employees must either enroll in a Mesquite ISD health plan or decline the coverage.
+All hourly employees must either enroll in a Mesquite ISD health plan or decline the coverage.
 This is done within 31 days of your hire date for your NEW HIRE ENROLLMENT opportunity and/or each August during the BENEFITS ANNUAL ENROLLMENT opportunity.
 If you are not enrolling in the Mesquite ISD health insurance, you must decline it each plan year!
 To enroll in the MISD health insurance, you must complete paperwork in the Benefits Office within your enrollment opportunity.
 The Benefits Office is located in the Administration Building at 3819 Towne Crossing Blvd., Mesquite, TX 75150.

-Hourly/part-time enrollees in the health plan will not receive a monthly bill, invoice or payment reminder.
+Hourly employees in the health plan will not receive a monthly bill, invoice or payment reminder.
 Upon enrollment, health insurance rates will be determined by the plan you select.
 Payment receipts will be furnished upon request.

 Mesquite ISD will offer health insurance to substitute employees who have a reasonable expectation of working a minimum of 10 hours per week.
 Because subs are not members of TRS, the district contribution will not apply to the health insurance.
 Subs who elect this coverage must pay 100 percent of their health premiums in advance each month (see Payment of Premiums below).
 For rate and plan summary information, see RELATED LINKS.